niklases/PyPEF/README.md

 conda activate pypef
 ```

-To download this repository click Code > Download ZIP and unzip the zipped file, e.g. with `unzip PyPEF-main.zip`, or just clone this repository using your bash shell to your local machine `git clone https://github.com/niklases/PyPEF`.
 After activating the environment you can install required packages after changing the directory to the PyPEF directory (`cd PyPEF` or `cd PyPEF-main` dependent on the downloaded file name) and install required packages with pip if you did not use the YAML file for creating the environment (when using conda packages will be installed in anaconda3/envs/pypef/lib/python3.7/site-packages):

 ```